pslq/protect-servicenow/README.md

 - Collect all open records
 - If an event short_description is not find in the list of open records, add the record

+## Caveats

+If you get an warning "Generating data for a large number of columns (>20) - consider limiting fields" try to tweak how many fields are being fetch by the Servicenow API

 # Parameters

 All parameters are relevant only to the *main.py* script, and are collected as environment variables.